cukie/SMIA/README.md

-You can then download the source code from this github site (find the 'download zip' button on the side).
+You can then download the source code in two ways:
+* from this github site (find the 'download zip' button on the side)
+* using git clone (https and ssh options both given on the side bar)

 **RUNNING FROM THE GRAPHICAL INTERFACE:**